hlagvankar/carsales-test/README.md

 1. Source Systems with CDC:
 o	CDC Events: Once CDC is enabled, changes from the Aurora MySQL databases will be streamed into a Kafka topic.
 2. ETL Process:
-o	Real-time Extract: Consume Kafka topics using a stream processing tool like Apache Flink, Kafka Streams, or AWS Kinesis.
+o	Real-time Extract: Consume Kafka topics using a stream processing tool like Kafka Streams or AWS Kinesis.
 o	Transform: Perform transformations on the streaming data.
 This might include real-time data enrichment, filtering, and normalization.
 o	Load: Continuously load the transformed data into your data warehouse or data lake.
 3. Data Warehouse/Data Lake: